-4 Summary and Discussion
+4. Summary and discussion

 Let us conclude this paper with a summary and discussion of the results presented here.
-We have studied two important examples of reaction-diffusion systems, viz., the Fisher equation and the time-dependent Ginzburg-Landau (TDGL) equation.
-We are interested in the linearization of these and other reaction-diffusion equations, i.e., conversion of the nonlinear problem to a linear problem.
+We have studied two important examples of reaction-diffusion systems, namely the Fisher equation and the time-dependent Ginzburg-Landau (TDGL) equation.
+We are interested in the linearization of these and other reaction-diffusion equations, i.e. conversion of the nonlinear problem to a linear problem.
 In both cases, we find that the singular-perturbation solution is a good starting point for a perturbative expansion.
 This expansion transforms the problem of solution of the nonlinear partial differential equation to the solution of a hierarchy of linear partial differential equations.
-Our numerical studies demonstrate that this hierarchy rapidly converges to the exact solution of the relevant equation.
-However, we should stress that our primary interests in this paper are methodological rather than operational.
+Our numerical studies demonstrate that this hierarchy rapidly